Engagement rings with skinny bands.

 There are advantages and disadvantages to skinny band engagement rings.
 Here are a few of each for consideration.

 Most importantly, remember a thin band engagement ring enhances the ring setting.
-The ring setting and diamond size look bigger than a wide-band engagement ring.
+The ring setting and diamond size appear larger than those of a wide-band engagement ring.

 What are the advantages of an engagement ring with a skinny band?

 Skinny engagement ring bands enhance the size of the setting.
-Choose a diamond in proportion to the ring.
+Select a diamond in proportion to the ring size.

 A slim band can give more comfort than a wider band.